Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 Book a consultation with our veterinary team today for expert diagnosis.

-The condition isn’t curable, but hypothyroidism in dogs is very manageable with the right treatment.
+The condition isn’t curable, but helping dogs with underactive thyroids is very possible with the right treatment.

 The cornerstone?
 Levothyroxine, a synthetic thyroid hormone and the go-to therapy for most cases.
 It’s given orally, usually once or twice a day, and when the dose is just right, many dogs bounce back, with more energy, a better mood, and a healthier coat, often within weeks.